-Courses taken outside of B.C. may be eligible for equivalency credit if they closely match the content of provincial curriculum for Grades 10, 11, or 12.
-Courses taken outside of the B.C. school system may qualify for equivalency credit if:
+Courses taken outside of BC may be eligible for equivalency credit if they closely match the content of provincial curriculum for Grades 10, 11, or 12.
+Courses taken outside of the BC school system may qualify for equivalency credit if:

-- Sufficient content has been covered to enable the student to be successful in further learning in the content area.
-For a Grade 11 or 12 course, there should be a match of approximately 80 percent or more to the B.C. learning standards. - The student provides documentation that the learning standards of the course were successfully completed.
+- Sufficient content has been covered to enable the student to be successful in further learning in the content area. - The student provides documentation that the learning standards of the course were successfully completed.

 Unique equivalency rules apply to most international students.
-For details, refer to the International Student Graduation Credit Policy.
+For details, refer to the International Student Graduation Credit Policy found at the link below: